drkPrince/dex-next/README.md

 ## Getting Started

-1. First install all the dev dependencies with `yarn install` or `npm install`.
+1. First install all the dependencies with `yarn install` or `npm install`.
 2. Then, run the development server using `yarn dev` or `npm run dev`.
 3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.